SenseLogic/CODEX/README.md

 *   Always leave the code in a **better state than you found it**, so even if you're in a hurry :
     *   Immediately fix any **design or implementation flaws** you encounter, because if you do not, no one else will, and technical debt will accumulate, eventually crippling the entire project.
     *   Continue writing **clean, maintainable code** to limit software entropy, which will help you **ship faster** by sustaining high productivity as the project grows in size and complexity.
+    *   Resist the temptation to write quick-and-dirty code, or you'll **lose more time** debugging and fixing it later.

 *   **Never waste performance**, or poor performance will eventually come back to haunt you :
     *   Avoid repeating expensive operations like database queries at close intervals.